hum4nG0D/hum4nG0D.github.io/_posts/2021-06-01-AdGuard-Review-2021.md

 ---
-title: AdGuard Review 2021
+title: "AdGuard Review 2021"
-description: Simple but an app that actually works!
-Ad Blocking at it's best.
+description: "Simple but an app that actually works!
+Ad Blocking at it's best."
-author: hum4ng0d
 date: 2021-06-01
 categories: [Review]
-tags: [windows, mac, mobile, adblocker]
+tags: [adblocker]
 pin: true
 math: true
 mermaid: true
 image:
-  path: /assets/img/adguard_review/banner.png
+  path: "/assets/img/adguard_review/banner.png"
-  alt: AdGuard Review 2021
+  alt: "AdGuard Review 2021"
 ---

 As a person who never really is a fan of ads, I have been trying to use all sorts of ad blocking softwares from in browser extension to standalone apps.
 For the most part, they are a hit or miss.
 I just want to read an article sometimes or I just want to play a short video clip but then all kinds of ads flying around the site and shouting it to my face.
 I don't mind supporting content creators but it's just getting out of hand most of the time.